 Students obtaining a loan to pay for an educational program, the student will have the responsibility to repay the full amount of the loan plus interest, less the amount of any refund.
-If student received federal student financial aid funds, the student is entitled to a refund of the moneys not paid from federal student financial aid programs.
+If a student has received federal student financial aid funds, the student is entitled to a refund of the monies not paid from federal student financial aid programs.